kayburns/women-snowboard/research/im2txt/README.md

 #### Download the Data

-Our datasets are build off the [ dataset](http://cocodataset.org/#download).
+Our datasets are build off the [
+MSCOCO dataset](http://cocodataset.org/#download).
 Our code expects the MSCOCO dataset to be in `caption-bias/research/im2txt/data/mscoco`.

-We run our experiments on the "Bias split" defined in [Men Also Like Shopping (Zhao et. al.)](https://github.com/uclanlp/reducingbias.git).
+We run our experiments on the "Bias split" defined in [Men Also Like Shopping (Zhao et. al.)](https://github.com/uclanlp/reducingbias.git) as well as a ["Balanced split"](data/balanced_split/) which we define.
+Our "Balanced split" contain 500 randomly selected images with women, and 500 randomly selected images with men.

+---- One option -----

+You can use `./setup.sh` to download data, pre-trained models, and pre-extracted captions.
+You can optionally provide a path to the MSCOCO dataset and the script will automatically create a softlink for the MSCOCO dataset in the "data" folder.
+If you would like to do this run `.setup.sh PATH/TO/MSCOCO`.

+---- Second option ----

 It can be downloaded as follows (note: this is the data folder in the higher level im2txt directory):

 ```
 cd ./data/